dadrian/dadrian.io/content/blog/posts/certificates-explained.md

 domains.
 After validating the operator, a CA issues a **certificate** that attests to their identity.
 CAs are responsible for validating that a site is operated by the entity requesting the certificate before issuing a certificate.
-Chrome additionally requires that CAs append all certificates they issue to a publicly-accessible [Certificate Transparency] log, so that they can be inspected for correctness.
+Some browsers, such as Chrome and Safari, additionally require that CAs append all certificates they issue to a publicly-accessible [Certificate Transparency] log, so that they can be inspected for correctness.
 Certificates are encoded in a format called X.509.

 Every certificate has a **Subject** and an **Issuer**.
 When a web browser connects to a website using HTTPS:

-1. Chrome verifies that the domain name is included in the subject[^1] of the certificate.
+1. The browser verifies that the domain name is included in the subject[^1] of the certificate.
 2. The browser builds a **chain**[^2] of certificates from the website certificate (the **leaf**) by recursively finding a **parent** certificate whose *Subject* matches the *Issuer* of the **child** certificate.
 The chain starts with the leaf certificate and ends at a **root certificate** managed by a trusted certification authority.
-3. At each step in the chain, Chrome verifies the authenticity of the issuer, the browser verifies that the parent issued the child certificate, which ensures the certificate is not an unauthorized "fake" certificate used by an attacker to intercept the connection.
+3. At each step in the chain, the browser verifies the authenticity of the issuer, the browser verifies that the parent issued the child certificate, which ensures the certificate is not an unauthorized "fake" certificate used by an attacker to intercept the connection.

 Once the browser finishes this verification process, it can open a secure HTTPS connection between itself and the website[^5].
 If the verification process fails, the browser will display a certificate error interstitial.
-In Chrome, see `chrome://interstitials` for examples.
+You can see examples of these errors in Chrome by navigating to `chrome://interstitials`.

 ## Root certificates and root stores